 Mary Riddle (1902 – 1981), a member of the Satsop and Clatsop tribes, was born Nannie Riddell in Bridgeport, Washington.
 She also owned property on the... more >

 Bessie Coleman was born in Atlanta Texas, right near the border with Louisiana and Arkansas, in 1892.
-Her mother was African American and her father... more >
+Her mother was African American and her father was... more >

 For Candyce Henderson, First Officer for Frontier Airlines, it all began with Mae Jemison.
-“In the first grade, we were assigned to do a project about... more >
+“In the first grade, we were assigned to do a project about a... more >